network-analytics/draft-ietf-grow-bmp-yang/bmp_model_explanation.md

 Other options for the connection to the  BMP monitoring station.

 * Initial-delay: a value in seconds that the device must hold back before starting the connection to the station.
-> Question to authors: Find a non-propietary reference for this?
+> Question to authors: Find a non-propietary reference for the initial-delay?
 Tim Fiola asked for it, and it seems harmless, but it would be nice to have a reference with the benefits.
 * Backoff time.
 Configuration of the backoff time strategy after failing to connect to the monitoring station.
 The model includes a basic exponential backoff with a default initial backoff of 30 seconds and a maximum of 720 seconds, as suggested by RFC7854 Section 3.2.

 ```